 In 2015-16 we were delighted to be able to allocate significant funds towards the school markings in the back playground, Year 6 Gardening Club and the new Mud Kitchen in Reception.

 We were able to provide the funds for the Learn to Love and Love to Learn frame and the new reading spaces in each year class.

 In 2016-2017 we raised enough to develop the outside learning area.

 In 2017-2018 we hope to raise enough to provide Clever touch boards in the remaining 3 classrooms.

 How do the Friends communicate?

-Friends information is sent via Parentmail or book bag and you can find the Friends events advertised on the school’s events calendar and the Friday newsletter.
+You can find the Friends events advertised on the school’s events calendar, the Friends’ facebook page and the Friday newsletter.

 We also have a Friends page on the school website.

 If you are interested in attending meetings, becoming a Friends helper, have a fundraising idea or any questions; please do not hesitate to contact us.
 This can be done in a number of ways: